appsemble/appsemble/docs/guide/oauth2.md

   Note right of App: The user is now logged in.
 ```

-Interesting to note is that user accounts are always linked to Appsemble.
-This allows to assign
+Note that user accounts are always linked to Appsemble.
+This allows for assigning user roles with an
-users roles within an app or organization.
-The steps in the login flow regarding Appsemble Studio go
+app or organization.
+The step in the login flow where the user gets redirected to the Appsemble
-very fast, so app users aren’t aware of this technical detail.
+Studio should be fast enough for users to not notice this technical detail.